Center for Global Health Equity

 In reviewing Fellowship applications, electives/experiences will be ranked in part on what the student hopes to leave behind that will be of value to the people served; this service element is a requirement of all projects.

-NOTE: The CHE and Dickey Center comply with the official travel policy of Dartmouth in that it does not fund travel to any country on the State Department's travel warning list.
+NOTE: The CGHE complies with the official travel policy of Dartmouth in that it does not fund travel to any country on the State Department's travel warning list.
 Students can seek a waiver by applying to the Provost's Office.

 Requests for domestic cross-cultural projects will be considered on a case-by-case basis.
 An international fellowship should develop your ability to communicate comfortably with individuals from other cultures and to understand the processes for addressing international healthcare issues that confront nations.
 Students ideally should be familiar with the language of the country in which they want to intern.
 Projects must include an in-country duration of no less than 6 weeks.
 Returning fellows agree to participate in workshops or informational sessions related to fellowships.
 Following completion of the fellowship, students are required to prepare a public presentation and poster, a paragraph summary for the website, and a 3-4 page report detailing their work and how it has enriched their capability as a future healthcare provider.

 To apply for funding, a complete application must be received by the deadline posted.